CLARIAH/scholarly-web-annotation-server/discussion/handling_resource_structure.md

 <a name="representing_as_annotatable_thing"></a>
 #### 4.4.1.
 Structural representation via Annotatable Thing Ontology:

 A straightforward way for the client to communicate structural information about the resource is to send the RDFa information of a resource using the vocabulary that it's based on as context.
-In that case of the *van Gogh Correspondence*, this is the Annotatable Thing ontology created by Peter Boot:
+In the case of the *van Gogh Correspondence*, this is the Annotatable Thing ontology created by Peter Boot:

+[ The @context links to a Turtle file, I think it should refer to a json file that maps properties like "hasMetadataItem" to an IRI ]

 ```json
 {